tanthal/rocket-science/README.md

 # rocket-science
-a repo to store and share code and assets from my first rocket project
+A repo to store and share code and assets from my first rocket project.